Caterpillar braces for strike amid labor dispute

-(Reuters) - Caterpillar Inc (CAT.N) expects a strike early Tuesday morning at its Joliet, Illinois plant after talks with the union broke down Monday just hours after union workers there overwhelmingly turned down a new six-year contract.
+April 30 (Reuters) - Caterpillar Inc is preparing for a strike at its Joliet, Illinois, plant after union workers there overwhelmingly turned down a new six-year contract during weekend voting.

-Caterpillar spokesman Rusty Dunn said the International Association of Machinists and Aerospace Workers, or the IAM, has informed the company that it will strike after the current contract expires after midnight on May 1.

-But the world’s largest maker of construction machinery does not expect a strike to disrupt production at this point, Dunn said.
+The world’s largest maker of construction machinery does not expect a strike to disrupt production at this point.
 The labor dispute comes as Caterpillar is scrambling to meet growing demand for its machinery in North America.

-About 800 workers at the company’s Joliet manufacturing facility are covered under a contract.
+About 800 workers at the company’s Joliet manufacturing facility are covered under a contract, which expires early on Tuesday morning.
+They are represented by the International Association of Machinists and Aerospace Workers, or the IAM.

-Steve Jones, an official with the IAM Local 851 that represents affected workers, said Caterpillar’s offer was rejected because it calls for “wage stagnation” over the next six years and higher health care premiums.

-“We’re going to be in a much worse economic position six years from now than we are now,” Jones said.
-He said the union has informed Caterpillar that it is willing to meet, but said there are no further negotiations currently scheduled.

 Caterpillar spokesman Rusty Dunn said the outcome of the vote, which took place on Sunday, was “unfortunate” and that the company hoped to avoid a work stoppage.
 But production will continue, even if the current workforce decides to walk out.